jameskimuyu26/Python-ICMP-Ping-Tool/README.md

 # Python-Based-ICMP-Ping-Tool
 ICMP(Internet Contro Message Protocol) requests are used to identify and verify devices in a network.
-The tool is coded in python and it is useful for network admins and security profesionals-used to identify reachability of devices by sending echo request messages.
-The guide will help you create higly scaling network networking and pentesting tools and applcations in the future.
+The tool is coded in Python and it is useful for network admins and security professionals used to identify the reachability of devices by sending echo request messages.
+The guide will help you create highly scaling network networking and pentesting tools and applications in the future.

 How to Run the Script